-Based on these shortcomings in the literature, we propose a novel method that can predict when an ALS patient will experience each of five common types of functional decline, based on the ALSFRS-R protocol (see Table \ref{tab:alsfrs_definitions}): significant difficulty ($\leq$ 2) in each of \emph{Speaking}, \emph{Swallowing}, \emph{Handwriting}, \emph{Walking} and \emph{Dyspnea}.
-The events are distinct but not mutually exclusive and likely share some information in their covariates; it may be that Mr. Smith with limb-onset ALS will experience difficulty walking and writing earlier than Mr. Johnson, who has bulbar-onset ALS.
+Based on these shortcomings, we propose a novel method that can predict when an ALS patient will experience each of five common types of functional decline, based on the ALSFRS-R protocol (see Table \ref{tab:alsfrs_definitions}): significant difficulty ($\leq$ 2) in each of \emph{Speaking}, \emph{Swallowing}, \emph{Handwriting}, \emph{Walking}, and \emph{Dyspnea}.
+These five events are distinct but not mutually exclusive and likely share some information in their covariates; it may be that a patient (\eg Mr. Smith), with limb-onset ALS, will experience difficulty walking and writing earlier than another patient (\eg Mr. Johnson), who has bulbar-onset ALS.
 On the other hand, Mr. Johnson may have difficulty speaking and swallowing solid foods before Mr. Smith.
 As a newly-diagnosed patient with ALS, our approach will help answer important questions, such as:

 \begin{itemize} \item How much longer will I be able to speak clearly enough to be understood? \item How much longer will I be able to eat most solid foods without difficulty? \item How much longer will I be able to write a shopping list that my wife can read? \item How much longer will I be able to walk at a normal pace and keep my balance? \item How much longer will I be able to breathe normally during daily activities? \end{itemize}